emias12/FinalYearProject/README.md

 - This is just some playing around code for plotting the PSDs for empirical and simulated data

 ## Files

+### Results folder
+- Contains the output res files from the results used in the report.
+This includes all the iterations of the bayesian optimiser, the loss they gave, and more information about the acquistion function used etc
+- Contains the losses used to plot the box and whisker diagrams
+- Contains some plots/figures used in the report

 ### reshaped_leadfield.mat
 - Resulting leadfield matrix, reshaped to be compatible in the code